 A comprehensive comparison

-As a roofing contractor based out of Colorado, we often meet our customers during stressful times.
+As a roofing contractor based out of Colorado, we have completed hundreds of asphalt roof replacements up and down the front range and metal roof replacements in Masonville and other foothills and mountain locations.
+But which is right for you?
+We often meet our customers during a very stressful time!
 Their home or business has often been damaged by severe weather, and now they are in the middle of negotiations with insurance companies and scheduling contractors for repairs.
 This doesn’t even consider the decisions that must be made during a roof replacement, including color and design choices.
 Choosing the right roofing material will affect your property’s long-term comfort, protection, and value.
 We have seen just about every roofing system around.
 They all have advantages and disadvantages, so how do you choose the right one?
 It helps to understand the critical differences between the systems.
 Let’s look at two widely used options: metal and asphalt shingle roofs.

 Many factors, such as durability and lifespan, should be considered when replacing your roof.
 In this article, we are going to discuss the following factors that will likely affect your final decision: